blinkmobile/server-cli/README.md

 Where command is one of:

-  info, serve, scope, deploy
+  info, serve, scope, deploy, logs

 Local development:

   info                        => displays project information
     --cwd <path>              => optionally set the path to project, defaults to current working directory serve                       => start a local development server using local API files --port <port>             => sets the port to use for server, defaults to 3000 --cwd <path>              => optionally set the path to project, defaults to current working directory

 Initial settings:

   scope                       => displays the current scope
     <project>                 => sets the project id
     --region <region>         => optionally sets the region --cwd <path>              => optionally set the path to project, defaults to current working directory

 Deploying server side code: